 - Bake as recommended on the box.
 Allow to cool before chopping the brownie for the ice-cream.
 (I used two thirds of the cooked brownies in the ice-cream and left the remainder to be enjoyed with a scoop of ice-cream for dessert.
 If you would like to add all of it then by all means do)

-- Follow the instructions from my Salted Caramel Sauce post here
+- Follow the instructions from my Salted Caramel Sauce post.

-- In a medium bowl, with electric beaters, beat the whipped cream until soft peaks form taking care not to over beat.
+- In a medium bowl, with hand-held electric beaters fitted with the whisk attachment, whip the cream until soft peaks form taking care, not to over whip.
 The cream will be done when you pull the beaters out and the cream stands to attention with a peak.

-- In another large bowl, mix together the condensed milk, vanilla extract and 3/4 cup caramel sauce.
+- In another large bowl, mix the condensed milk, vanilla extract and 180ml (¾ cup) caramel sauce.
 Mix until combined.

 - Remove from the freezer ten minutes prior to serving.
 Use an ice-cream scoop dipped into hot water.
 Serve with extra drizzled caramel sauce and brownies.
 Above all- enjoy!